Digital channels opportunities for retail banksPublished: Thursday, 19 February 2015 11:20 by Katharine Hulls, VP Marketing

 Many of the banks in our survey have invested in mobile technologies, with 80% of UK banks and 90% of US banks offering customers an app.
 However, the promotion of apps for UK banks and their availability was found to be lacking when compared with the US banks.
 Only a third of UK banks surveyed actually promoted the app on the homepage, with one hiding it under the ‘mobile banking’ navigation tab.
 Again, the US banks’ use and promotion of apps was more advanced than the UK, offering the app in both an iOS and Android version, showing that they are catering for a wide variety of smart phone users.
 However, the UK apps did offer a wide variety of mobile banking functionality – from balance checking to money transfers to finding your closest ATM.

-- Enhance the customer experience and minimise customer service problems.
+- Enhance the customer experience and minimize customer service problems

-- Increase up-sell and cross-sell opportunities and maximise profit per customer.
+- Increase up-sell and cross-sell opportunities and maximize profit per customer

 - Increase customer engagement and engender loyalty